IBM/event-streams/_2019.2.1/02-installing/01-prereqs.md

 *   IBM Java 8
 *   Oracle Java 8

-You can use other Kafka version 2.0 or later clients when connecting to {{site.data.reuse.short_name}}, but in such cases IBM can only provide support for server-side issues, and not for the clients themselves.
+You can also use other Kafka version 2.0 or later clients when connecting to {{site.data.reuse.short_name}}.
+If you encounter any issues with such clients when using them with {{site.data.reuse.short_name}}, IBM can assist you in working with the open source community to resolve those issues.

 {{site.data.reuse.short_name}} is designed for use with clients based on the `librdkafka` implementation of the Apache Kafka protocol.